-NGLLC followed a calendar year basis of financial reporting consistent with us and our equity in NGLLC earnings from the acquisition date is included in brokered natural gas, marketing and other revenue in the accompanying consolidated statements of income for 2014, 2013 and 2012.
-In 2014, we received partnership distributions of \$7.0 million compared to \$9.0 million in 2013 and \$12.8 million in 2012.
+NGLLC followed a calendar year basis of financial reporting consistent with us and our equity in NGLLC earnings from the acquisition date is included in brokered natural gas, marketing and other revenue in the accompanying consolidated statements of operations for 2014 and 2013.
+In 2014, we received partnership distributions of \$7.0 million compared to \$9.0 million in 2013.
 In determining our proportionate share of the net earnings of NGLLC, certain adjustments were required to be made to NGLLC's reported results to eliminate the profits recognized by NGLLC included in the gathering and transportation fees charged to us on production in the Nora Field.
-For the six months ended June 30, 2014, our equity in losses of NGLLC of \$277,000 reflects a reduction of \$3.1 to eliminate the profit on gathering and transportation fees charged to us.
+For the six months ended June 30, 2014, our equity in losses of NGLLC of \$277,000 reflects a reduction of \$3.1 million to eliminate the profit on gathering and transportation fees charged to us.
 For the year ended December 31, 2013, our equity in losses of NGLLC of \$146,000 reflects a reduction of \$7.7 million to eliminate the profit on the gathering and transportation fees charged to us.
-For the state the profit on the gathering and transportation fees charged to us.
-For the state ended December 31, 2013, our equity in losses of NGLLC of \$146,000 reflects a reduction of \$7.7 million to eliminate the profit on the gathering and transportation fees charged to us.
-For the year ended December 31, 2012, our equity in the losses of NGLLC of \$1.2 million reflects a reduction of \$7.5 million to eliminate the profit on the gathering and transportation fees charged to us.

 On June 16, 2014, as part of our Conger Exchange, we acquired the remaining 50% interest in NGLLC held by EQT.
 See Note 3 for additional information.
-As of June 2014, we have consolidated these operations into our consolidated financial statements.
+As of June 2014, we consolidated these operations into our consolidated financial statements.